- HDR Tutorial

-See my recommended camera reviews page for more info.
+See my camera recommendations page for more info.
 I rank them as Good, Better, Best, so you’ll be able to find something that fits your budget!

 Even though you can make a good HDR photo from a single RAW, I often prefer to use Autobracketing.
 Autobracketing allows your camera to take multiple photos (say 3) in rapid sequence.
 Each one of those photos will be at a different shutter speed.
-If you are poking around your camera now, just like for the letters “BKT” for Bracket, and then maybe you can see how you can set it for three exposures at -2, 0, and +2.
+If you are poking around your camera now, just look for the letters “BKT” for Bracket (which, confusingly, may not be there on your model… don’t panic), and then maybe you can see how you can set it for three exposures at -2, 0, and +2.
 But more on this soon.

 What equipment do I have?
 I started with a very low-end camera, and I have continued to upgrade over time.
-Currently, I’m using a Nikon D800.
-You can see my Nikon D800 Review here on the site.
+Currently, I’m using a Sony A7r Mark 2.
+You can see my Sony A7r Review here on the site.
 It’s really overkill, but that’s okay sometimes!
 Somehow I can justify spending a lot of money for only minor improvements in the shots.

 I also use a tripod.
 You might want to also if you are planning on low-light photos like sunsets and these sorts of things.
 You can do everything handheld, but using a tripod is actually a lot of fun!
 I hate to keep pointing you to the Reviews section, but I don’t want to clutter up this tutorial too much!
 You can find out more about my tripod there.